 About Omedix Patient Portal

 Omedix Patient Portal is a next-generation portal that differentiates itself from the competition by offering a vastly superior user experience, fine-grained customizability, a unique focus on leveraging the patient portal for marketing, and a long-term view to how your patient portal will function in the broader community.
-Omedix is a patient engagement company that specializes in patient reminders, medical websites, and online patient check-in.
+Omedix is a patient engagement company that specializes in medical websites, and online patient check-in.